News from Your Delegate

 Your Academy Delegates from Texas are part of the Academy’s House of Delegates and are your voice upward.
 The House of Delegates (HOD) focuses on critical issues that:

 - Align with and support the strategic plan and impact goals.

 - Have importance across multiple discipline areas.

 - May impact practice areas, or specialized or subsets of practice areas.

 - Have a long, short or immediate impact on our profession.

 Leadership from the House of Delegates also works to empower the profession by embracing its values, developing a progressive culture, and working toward a more diverse organization.

 The Academy implements strategic planning and changes through policies, actions and composition to embody the vision and voice of its members.
 The Board of Directors governs the Academy, and Academy staff implement decisions.

 Delegates assist in governing the profession and developing policy on major professional issues.
-This fiscal year, the HOD is focusing on Systems Approach to Nutrition and Health Equity.

 “You, our Texas Academy members, spoke and … we listened!”